<tc>Mulching - save water and promote growth</tc>

 The numerous advantages at a glance

-• Moisture retention and distribution
+• Moisture storage and distribution

 • Nutrient supply